CartoDB/carto-vl/docs/guides/0x-data-driven-visualizations.md

 - The entire dataset. `global*` classifiers will apply the classification to all source data.
 Ignoring filters or the presence of each feature in the viewport.
 - Viewport data. `viewport*` classifiers will apply the classification only to the features that are on the viewport.
 This includes filtering by the `filter:` styling property and filtering by checking that the feature is within the region covered by the screen at each moment.
 Changes on the view (map center / map zoom) will trigger an automatic re-computation of the classification.

+On top on that, you can also classify the data by a fixed list of breakpoints with the [`buckets()`](https://carto.com/developers/carto-vl/reference/#cartoexpressionsbuckets) function.
+For example, the expression `buckets($price, [10, 200])` will classify the features by its price into 3 different categories (buckets): the features that have a price less than 10, the features that have a price between 10 and 200, and the features that have a price higher than 200.
+It's important to note that there is always one more category than breakpoint.
+The `buckets` function can also be used with categorical inputs, we'll see that on the [next section](#One_to_one_mapping._One_category_-_one_color.).

 Let's see some maps with those.
 Do you see how `viewport*` classifiers are dynamic and changes in the map bounds change the result?

 <div class="example-map">